 The medical term for grinding your teeth is bruxism.
-Teeth grinding seems harmless in and of itself but it can actually cause serious oral health damage.
-Different things can cause different people to grind their teeth.
-Some relate grinding teeth to stress and others may think it has to do with having missing teeth, no matter what the underlying cause is, you can rest assured that the staff of Advanced Dental Care Austin is ready to help get rid of bruxism and help you have a more confident smile.
+Teeth grinding seems harmless, but it can actually cause serious oral health damage.
+There are many causes for bruxism including stress and missing teeth.
+Regardless of the root cause for bruxism Advanced Dental Care of Austin can help you get rid of this condition and return your confident smile.

 What are the dangers of grinding teeth?

 Grinding your teeth (especially over a long term) can cause a list of dental problems that can and will require more dental treatment than normal.
 When you grind your teeth, you can actually cause teeth to break.
 Teeth grinding may also result in the loss of a tooth or teeth, and may possibly even loosen your teeth.
 In some cases teeth grinding is so severe that you can literally grind your teeth to a stump and even expose the roots, causing pain.
 Teeth grinding can also cause damage to the overall structure of the jaw and face, hearing loss, and may lead to the development of a condition called TMJ.

 How can a dentist help stop tooth grinding?